UPPMAX/programming_formalisms/docs/introductions/intro.md

     - Do you want to add something?

-??? question "How can we make it easier to get good software and usefulness?
+??? question "How can we make it easier to get good software and usefulness?"

 ## Software Development Life Cycle (SDLC)